 Bethel Park Man Pleads Guilty In Mortgage Fraud Scheme

-Dokmanovich, age 36, pleaded guilty to one count before United States District Judge Donetta Ambrose.
+Richard Stromberg, 49, of Bethel Park, Pa., pleaded guilty before Senior United States District Judge Donetta Ambrose.

-Judge Ambrose scheduled sentencing for August 24, 2010.
-The law provides for a total sentence of 20 years in prison, a fine of $250,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the criminal history, if any, of the defendant.
+Judge Ambrose scheduled sentencing for Jan.
+12, 2015.
+The law provides for a total sentence of 30 years in prison, a fine of $1,000,000, or both, but the plea agreement calls for a five-year term of imprisonment.
+Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.

-The Mortgage Fraud Task Force conducted the investigation that led to the prosecution of Dokmanovich.
+The Mortgage Fraud Task Force conducted the investigation that led to the prosecution of Stromberg.
 The Mortgage Fraud Task Force is comprised of investigators from federal, state and local law enforcement agencies and others involved in the mortgage industry.
-Federal law enforcement agencies participating in the Mortgage Task Force include the United States Secret Service; the Federal Bureau of Investigation; the Internal Revenue Service, Criminal Investigations; the United States Postal Inspection Service; and the United States Department of Housing and Urban Development, Office of Inspector General.
+Federal law enforcement agencies participating in the Mortgage Task Force include the Federal Bureau of Investigation; the Internal Revenue Service, Criminal Investigation; the United States Department of Housing and Urban Development, Office of Inspector General; the United States Postal Inspection Service; and the United States Secret Service.
 Other Mortgage Fraud Task Force members include the Allegheny County Sheriff's Office; the Pennsylvania Attorney General's Office, Bureau of Consumer Protection; the Pennsylvania Department of Banking; the Pennsylvania Department of State, Bureau of Enforcement and Investigation; and the United States Trustee's Office.